Gurmeet-08/MindRush/README.md

 in any modern web browser.

-🌐 GitHub Pages

-MindRush can be hosted using GitHub Pages because it is a client-side web application.

-📄 License
+#📄 License

-This project is available for personal and educational use.
+This project is available for educational use.